vetal-esher/MT32-DIT/README.md

 Bit depth and sampling frequency of MT-32 according to the declared characteristics - 15bit 32kHz.
 In the first version of MT-32
 (the so-called "old"), the last 16th bit at the PCM54HP input is shorted to ground, and for that (15bit) reason the 14th bit fell out in the data bus itself (counting from zero).
 However, for us, the frame width will always be 16 bits (the 2nd MT-32 version has full 16bit bus).
-Theoretically, the channel  switching frequency 0-1-2-3-4-5-6-7 each time triggers a 0/1 state change in control signal A, so you can expect 128kHz on this line,  and 64 on lines B and C, and 32kHz respectively.
+Theoretically, the channel  switching frequency 0-1-2-3-4-5-6-7 each time triggers a 0/1 state change in control signal A, so you can expect 128kHz on this line,  64kHz on line B, and C with 32kHz respectively.
 But we don't know the order of the frames.
 Even if we sequentially record all the states of the parallel bus, it will be useless if we do not know the order of switching ABC.
 In practice, without a three-channel oscilloscope, you can try to catch the states of at least two of the three lines (A and C), and then record the AB and BC, A and INH sequences in order to further bring the picture into one.